bitcoinsc1/luvit-minecraft-server-list-ping-protocol/README.md

-# Minecraft Server List Ping protocol implementation in Luvit
+# Minecraft Server List Ping Protocol implementation in Luvit

 How to use: